alikagupta/BSE_Portfolio_2025/index.md

     0                // Core where the task should run );
 ```
 The first two parameters are pretty straightforward.
 The stack size is how much space/memory you are giving to the task.
 All the variables specific to that task will be put "on top of the stack" (or actually bottom because stacks build down).
 The return addresses or functions, and various other things, also go on the stacks.
 What I did to choose the size was to start small and then just increase the size until I wasn't getting stack overflow or stack canary errors.
 It is convention to use powers of 2 for the bytes (a byte is just 8 bits) that you specify.
 The next line is the pointer parameter we are passing in (the void* pvParameters from earlier), but since I'm not using it, I just put NULL.
 Priority tells the computer that if it has a conflict between two tasks, which one to choose.
 0 is the highest priority.
 The priority doesn't matter too much in this case because the two tasks aren't really interacting, they are running on different cores, and neither will be that problematic if they are delayed by a very small amount of time.
 The task handle is the pointer (points directly to the address) or handle (an abstract reference managed by a separate system) for the task it is creating.
 I didn't need one, so I just put NULL.
 Finally, it needs the number of the core I am pinning it to, which is 0.
 If you want more information on this, I recommend looking at [How to Write Parallel Multitasking Applications for ESP32 using FreeRTOS & Arduino.](https://www.circuitstate.com/tutorials/how-to-write-parallel-multitasking-applications-for-esp32-using-freertos-arduino/).
 Also, an important thing to remember is you need to add the volatile keyword before any variable accessed by multiple tasks/cores.
-In general you want to have as little information as possible accessible to both, so I'm only having a boolean and a byte (instead of an int because ints are 4 bytes).
+In general, you want to have as little information as possible accessible to both, so I'm only having a boolean and a byte (instead of an int because ints are 4 bytes).

 ## Creating your own library:
 I wanted to keep my code cleaner, so when I realized I would need huge arrays of the notes and durations of each note for every song I wanted the user to be able to play, I decided to make my own music library.
 The way libraries work in C++ is that they are effectively just pasted in, so the code is pretty much the same.
 I created a file on TextEdit and then converted it from .rtf (rich text format) to .h (header).
 IMPORTANT: when converting your .h file will look the same, but when you actually open up the code of it, there  will be random remnants from rtf trying to tell you the lost information, just delete that, otherwise it will throw errors.
 Then just drag the file into the folder of the project you are working in (in Documents/Arduino) next to the .ino file.
 In your .ino (regular code) file, include the name of your library, in my case `#include "Music.h"`.
 Then you are free to code in your library, just remember that it needs to be able to compile by itself, so if you are adding functions, you might need to pass in pointers.
 To pass a pointer to a function, put &variableName, because, unlike Java, if you just put the name of the variable, it is not a pointer but the information (rvalues) of the object.
 To declare an input parameter a pointer for something, put variableType *variableName.

+> To see the music.h library, go to the music library section in Appendix A

 ## Neopixel Strip:
 A Neopixel strip is just a bunch of Neopixels chained together.
 Each Neopixel has a red LED, green LED, and blue LED that shine at different brightnesses to make a rainbow of colors.
 Each Neopixel receives 3 bytes of information (8 bits for each color) on its data pin and gets 5V from its power pin, with its last pin being ground.
 These pins of each Neopixel are attached together in a Neopixel strip.
 You just need to connect the wires from the neopixel at the start end, with power to the ESP-32's Vin, ground to ground, and the data pin to one of the digital pins on the ESP-32.
-I then tested the strip with some basic code (see Neopixel Strip Test Code in the appendix) before integrating it into my project.
+I then tested the strip with some basic code (see Neopixel Strip Test Code in the Appendix A) before integrating it into my project.

 ## Accelerometer: